Triosecuris: Formally Verified Protection Against Speculative Control-Flow Hijacking: Defining

-Our SpecIBT transformation makes use of two reserved registers: $\msf$, which contains the misspeculation flag, and $\callee$, which tracks the intended target of indirect calls.
+Our \Triosecuris transformation makes use of two reserved registers: $\msf$, which contains the misspeculation flag, and $\callee$\jb{consider renaming}, which tracks the intended target of indirect calls \newreviews[REQ2]{and returns}.
 The transformation inserts instructions to maintain these flags and use them to mask leaking operands.
 Thus, at a high level, it needs to accomplish the following tasks: \begin{itemize}[leftmargin=*,nosep,label=$\blacktriangleright$] \item For every conditional branch, in both branches, the misspeculation flag must be updated with the condition used in the branch.
 While this is trivial if the branch is not taken (as we can simply insert the corresponding instruction), it is more difficult in case the branch is taken: The next instruction that will be executed is not at the current location, but at the target label.
 However, we cannot insert the instruction there either, as multiple branch or jump instructions could target the same label, and the instruction we insert to update the misspeculation flag must not interfere with those.
 Instead, we perform \emph{edge-splitting} by creating a new basic block which contains only the update of the misspeculation flag and a jump to the original target. \item Before each call instruction, $\callee$ must be set to the intended target.
-Unlike the previous case, this is simple, as all function entry points are known in advance and are handled in the exact same way. \item Basic blocks corresponding to function entry points must be prefixed with a $\cctarget$ instruction, followed by a check to ensure the $\callee$ register matches the current basic block, and updating the misspeculation flag accordingly. \item Like in Ultimate SLH, all addresses of stores and loads, as well as the conditions of branches and the target expressions of indirect calls, must be masked based on the misspeculation flag.
+Unlike the previous case, this is simple, as all function entry points are known in advance and are handled in the exact same way. \item Basic blocks corresponding to function entry points must be prefixed with a $\cctarget$ instruction, followed by a check to ensure the $\callee$ register matches the current basic block, and updating the misspeculation flag accordingly. \item \newreviews[REQ2]{Before every return instruction, $\callee$ must be set to the correct target, which is obtained by the $\cpeek{\callee}$ instruction.} \item \newreviews[REQ2]{After every call instruction (\IE every instruction that can be reached by a return), a $\callee$ check must be placed to update the misspeculation flag in case the location does not match the location read from the return stack.} \item Like in Ultimate SLH, all addresses of stores and loads, operands of division instructions, as well as the conditions of branches and the target expressions of indirect calls, must be masked based on the misspeculation flag.
 This only requires modifying the expression by wrapping it in a constant-time conditional $\ccond{\msf}{0}{e}$ (or $\ccond{\msf}{\efp{0}}{e}$ for indirect calls). \end{itemize}

 The definition in \autoref{fig:specibt-transformation} decomposes into three parts.
 The first is the translation of individual instructions (\autoref{fig:specibt-transformation-inst}), which returns a sequence of instructions as well as a list of new basic blocks. \autoref{fig:specibt-transformation-blk} handles blocks by concatenating the translations of their individual instructions, and adding the prelude consisting of a $\cctarget$ instruction and the $\msf$ update to blocks that are marked as function entry points.
 Finally, at the program level, we translate each block individually and then append all newly created blocks (\autoref{fig:specibt-transformation-prog}).